A man in a laboratory looking into a microscope

 Could this study be right for you?

--Have used tubal ligation or vasectomy as primary contraception, WITHIN the last five (5) years
+• Have used tubal ligation or vasectomy as primary contraception, WITHIN the last five (5) years

-Participants will be asked to answer a series of questions regarding their experience with
+Participants will be asked to answer a series of questions regarding their experience with sterilization.
+Interviews will be digitally recorded by audiotape and will remain confidential.
+The duration of the interview will last approximately one hour to one hour and thirty minutes.

 Age Range